barn2plugins/posts-data-table/readme.txt

 See the main [plugin description](https://wordpress.org/plugins/posts-data-table/) above for the list of options.

 = Can I see a demo of the plugin? =
-Yes, please visit [our demo page](https://barn2.co.uk/posts-table/) to see the posts table in action.
+Yes, please visit [our plugin demo](https://poststable-free.barn2.com) to see the posts table in action.

 = Will the posts table work with my theme? =
 The plugin has been designed to work with different WordPress themes and will take the styling from your theme for the fonts etc. where possible.